 National Board guidelines describe the professional standards the Board expects of registered practitioners.

-They may be used to indicate appropriate professional conduct or practice in proceedings involving health practitioners under the National Law.
+Guidelines approved by the Board may be used as evidence of what constitutes appropriate professional conduct or practice for optometry in proceedings against a health practitioner under the National Law, or a law of a co-regulatory jurisdiction.